 Addition of vitamins and minerals

-There is a wide range of nutrients and other ingredients that might be used in food manufacturing, including (but not limited to) vitamins, minerals including trace elements, amino acids, essential fatty acids, fibre, various plants and herbal extracts.
+A wide range of nutrients and other ingredients are used in food manufacturing, including (but not limited to):

-Regulation 1925/2006 harmonises the provisions laid down in Member States which relate to the addition of vitamins and minerals and of certain other substances to foods.
-The aim is to ensure the effective functioning of the internal market whilst providing a high level of consumer protection.
+Regulation (EC) 1925/2006 harmonises the provisions regarding the addition of vitamins and minerals and of certain other substances to foods.
+This Regulation ensures the effective functioning of the internal market whilst providing a high level of consumer protection.

 Vitamin and mineral substances may be considered for inclusion in the lists following the evaluation of an appropriate scientific dossier concerning the safety and bioavailability of the individual substance by the European Food Safety Authority (EFSA).